Skip to main content

 ITV Validations Report Library

-The U.S. Department of Energy's Industrial Efficiency & Decarbonization Office Industrial Technology Validation (ITV) program aims to drive the development and adoption of transformational technologies in the industrial sector by evaluating the performance claims of promising emerging, and/or underutilized technologies.
-The ITV program's objective is to strengthen U.S. manufacturer competitiveness and resiliency by accelerating the development of next-generation technologies, helping scale emerging technologies, and catalyzing market adoption.
+The U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy Industrial Technology Validation (ITV) program aims to drive the development and adoption of transformational technologies in the industrial sector by evaluating the performance claims of promising emerging, and/or underutilized technologies.
+The ITV program's objective is to strengthen U.S. manufacturer competitiveness and productivity by accelerating the development of next-generation technologies, helping scale emerging technologies, and catalyzing market adoption.

 The program is designed to identify and prioritize emerging and underutilized technologies with significant performance improvement and adoption potential.
 Specifically, the program seeks technologies that:

-• Strengthen resilience and grid security by reducing operational costs and/or energy use.
-Technologies that reduce water use, wastewater effluent, waste creation, and emissions will also be considered.
+• Strengthen grid security by reducing operational costs and/or energy use.
+Technologies that reduce water use, wastewater effluent, and waste creation will also be considered.

 • Qualify as pre- or early-commercial technologies, or commercial technologies in a new use case.